jax-ml/jax/jax/experimental/jax2tf/README.md

 def f_jax(x):
   return jnp.sin(jnp.cos(x))

-# jax2tf.convert is a higher order function that returns a wrapped function with
+# jax2tf.convert is a higher-order function that returns a wrapped function with
 # the same signature as your input function but accepting TensorFlow tensors (or
 # variables) as input.
 f_tf = jax2tf.convert(f_jax)